Preparation Takes Diligence

 Focus under-utilized “A” players on future revenue.
 Perhaps you have some extra capacity but have hesitated to furlough some of your best players.
 Motivate your impact players to think about how to increase future revenue.
 Focus on growth capabilities around lifecycle marketing and insight-driven marketing.
 Additionally, focus on upgrading your marketing technology and ecommerce capabilities.

 Most digital marketing agencies have “bad citizens”.
 Bad citizens are legacy or high-maintenance clients that consume a lot of resources but produce little to no profit.
 These accounts distract your team from more worthwhile endeavors.
 These accounts can also be demotivating for team members.
 Above all, move away from survival and move towards prosperity.
 Rid your digital marketing agency of bad citizens.
 Increase wallet share with high-potential clients.
 Also invest in additional efforts to bring in ideal clients.

 7. Increase specialization.

-There are things you do really well.
+There are things your agency does really well.
 There are also sectors that will grow faster post-Coronavirus shutdown.
-Determine what your digital marketing agency can do extremely well for people and then proactively pursue those opportunities.
+For digital marketing agency growth, determine what your agency can do extremely well for people.
+Then, be proactive in pursuing those opportunities.

 Accelerate success by taking the right actions at the right time.
 Prioritize your actions moving forward in order to grow after the Coronavirus shutdown.
 I am a former digital marketing agency owner who survived the Dot-com crash, the post-9/11 economy, embezzlement, and difficult merger and acquisitions.
 I have personally and successfully used the tactics described in the above checklist.